Colors

 yellow highlight color swatch

 Duckling Yellow is the highlight brand color in the palette.
-It should be used sparingly to draw attention to key information and bring warmth and energy to the overall experience.
+Use it sparingly to draw attention to key information and add warmth and energy to the overall experience.

 Base hex color code: #F6C51B